 Programs and Services

-Inglis Housing Corporation provides affordable, accessible housing, allowing people with physical disabilities to live their lives independently and to the fullest.
+Inglis Housing Corporation provides affordable, accessible housing, thar allows people with physical disabilities to live their lives independently and to the fullest.
 Our housing communities are staffed by compassionate housing professionals.

 We provide affordable housing to eligible applicants.
 We are not permitted to discriminate against applicants or residents on the basis of their race, color, religion, sex, national origin, handicap or disability, or familial status.
-In addition, we have a legal requirement to provide ‘reasonable accommodations’ to applicants and residents if they or any family members have a physical challenge.”
+In addition, we are required by law to provide ‘reasonable accommodations’ to applicants and residents if they or any family members have a physical challenge.”

-To learn more about apartment locations, housing partners, apartment availability, to fill out a Pre-Application form, or for current market rate units available today: please call 1-866-246-4547 or contact Janice Matthews at 215-581-0712, or email us at email@example.com.
+To learn more about our apartment locations, housing partners or apartment availability please fill out a Pre-Application form, or for current market rate units available today: please call 1-866-246-4547 or contact Janice Matthews at 215-581-0712, or email us at firstname.lastname@example.org.

 Inglis supports the concept of visitability — the belief that including basic architectural access features in all new homes is a civil and human right.
 Visitability is not just for people with physical disabilities — it’s for anyone whose mobility may be impaired now or in the future.

 By 2020, there will be 53.7 million Americans over 65 and 6.8 million over 85.

 By 2050, there will be 82 million Americans over 65 and 19.4 million over 85.

 The Future of the Disability Housing Market Conference was held in 2011, jointly sponsored by Inglis, the Federal Reserve Bank and the Disability Opportunity Fund.
 The Conference brought together Philadelphia-area professionals in the community development and disability sectors seeking state-of-the-art tools and approaches to raise capital and develop housing for people with disabilities.